nam-ruto/nam/content/blog/we-did-it-again.md

 ---
 title: We did it again!
-TroyHack 25 Second Prize went to our team
+Got a Second Prize at TroyHack 2025
 description: Building an anomaly behavior detection system using YOLO
 date: 2025-11-09
 image: /blog/we-did-it-again.jpg